discountj/discountj/README.md

 - A tool is only as good as the decision it improves — output that doesn't change what someone does next is just noise.
 - Individual signals break under different conditions.
 Systems that weigh multiple independent inputs age better than ones betting on a single model being right forever.
-- The most interesting work sits at the intersection of technical execution and the people it's actually for — user research isn't a formality, it's the spec.
+- The most interesting work sits at the intersection of technical execution and the people it's actually for.

 ---